Zanele-Mjayezi/Zanele-Mjayezi.github.io/README.md

 **Result:**
 I successfully created a well-structured CV using Markdown.
 I learned how to format documents using Markdown and gained confidence in using GitHub.
 This skill will help me in future projects and when presenting information professionally.

+## 🎤 Reflection: Mock Interview Video (STAR Method)

+**Situation:**
+I was required to record and embed a mock interview video as part of my digital portfolio.

+**Task:**
+My task was to prepare for the interview, answer questions clearly, and present myself professionally while recording the video.

+**Action:**
+I prepared by reviewing common interview questions and practicing my answers.
+I recorded the video and ensured that I spoke clearly and confidently.
+After recording, I uploaded the video and embedded it into my portfolio using markdown.
+I checked that the video was working properly on GitHub Pages.

+**Result:**
+I successfully completed and embedded my mock interview video.
+This experience improved my communication skills and boosted my confidence in interviews.
+I also learned how to embed videos into web pages using markdown.

+## 🌐 Reflection: Publishing on GitHub Pages (STAR Method)

+**Situation:**
+I was required to publish my digital portfolio online using GitHub Pages.

+**Task:**
+My responsibility was to configure my repository and make my portfolio accessible as a live website.

+**Action:**
+I enabled GitHub Pages through the repository settings and selected the main branch.
+I ensured that my files were correctly uploaded and formatted so that they would display properly online.
+I tested the website link and made adjustments when needed.

+**Result:**
+I successfully published my portfolio on GitHub Pages.
+I learned how to deploy a website and troubleshoot issues related to file structure and formatting.
+This skill is important for web development and will be useful in future projects.